Written by: Lennon-Nilsson

-Co-written with Harry Nilsson, Old Dirt Road was a product of their chaotic collaboration on Nilsson's Pussy Cats album, and evocative of their Lost Weekend in Los Angeles in late 1973 and early 1974.
+Co-written by John Lennon and Harry Nilsson, Old Dirt Road was a product of their chaotic collaboration on Nilsson's Pussy Cats album, and evocative of their Lost Weekend in Los Angeles in late 1973 and early 1974.

 [It was done] just to write a song.
 You know, 'Seein' as we're stuck in this bottle of vodka together, we might as well try and do something.'